Well, I was certainly wrong about this prediction..

 The Order certainly appears to serve no purpose that the Ministry was not already performing.

-To be perfectly honest, as I said in the Timeline series, this whole scenario appears to be no more than a labored attempt to depict a tableau of two titularly secluded “leaders” of two symmetrically opposing groups, each with a team of minions, striking attitudes and snarling at each other across a great divide, posing in perfect balance.
+To be perfectly honest, as I said in the Timeline essays, this whole scenario appears to be no more than a labored attempt to depict a tableau of two titularly secluded “leaders” of two symmetrically opposing groups, each with a team of minions, striking attitudes and snarling at each other across a great divide, posing in perfect balance.

 The problem with tableaux, however, is that they are, by definition, a completely artificial representation of whatever their apparent subject is.
 Any hint of movement at all and the illusion is spoilt.